techjoomla/com_api/README.md

 ```

 ### Tips for writing plugins
 - Think of API plugins as a replacement of controllers.
-So any business logic that you won't put in a controller, leave it out of the plugin too.
+Any business logic that you won't put in a controller, leave it out of the plugin too.
+Load and use your models in the plugin code.
 - It is not recommended to have language files unless absolutely necessary.
 You will ususally make plugins for an existing component, so load the language files from that component.
 - To create the list and details for an object type, you can either add a condition based on `id` query parameter in the `get()` method, or have a separate resource for the list.